ZeyadSoliman25/Zeyad-Mohamed-projects/README.md

 Repository Structure:
 - Python Projects
         A variety of scripts, applications, and libraries showcasing my proficiency in Python programming.
-These include data analysis               tools, automation scripts, and more.
+These include data analysis tools, automation scripts, data scrapping and more.
 - C/C++ Projects
         Projects demonstrating my skills in systems programming with C and C++.
 This section includes various algorithms, data structures,           and performance-critical applications.
 - Embedded Systems